bquarant/wip/_posts/2016-11-03-rapid-prototyping.md

 ## Rosalind.info

 * Hilarious amount of attempts to find out out that INI2 just wanted the "number" returned, not the code...
+* Got through INI3
+* Made an attempt at INI4, but failed

 <br>